JI to launch drive against price-hike

 Sirajul Haq ruled out possibility of joining hand with so-called mainstream opposition parties’ campaign against the rulers.

 “Other opposition parties’ agenda is different from the JI’s,” he said, adding the opposition parties acted in the past as facilitator of the government and still they were not posing any threat to the ruling party.
-The PTI, the PML-N and the PPP, he said, were the sides of the same coin.
+The PTI, the PML-N and the PPP, he said, were the sides of the same coin and people had started fully recognising them now.
+The feudal lords, sugar mafias, agents of the imperialistic forces, he added, were part of the three parties and their only mission was to serve the cause of their foreign masters and loot the resources of the country.

+Three more diagnosed with dengue: Three more patients have been confirmed positive for dengue virus, which raised the total cases of dengue fever in Punjab to 131 this year so far, according to report issued by Primary and Secondary Healthcare (P&SH) Department on Thursday.

+The patients were confirmed as dengue virus positive one each in Lahore, Gujranwala and Dera Ghazi Khan.
+Nine dengue fever patients are under treatment in hospitals, while all other patients have recovered.
+No death due to dengue fever has occurred in Punjab this year so far.